ScottLogic/blog/_posts/2017-12-15-aws-fargate.md

 title: Introducing AWS Fargate
 date: 2017-12-15 00:00:00 Z
 categories:
-- nwolverson
 - Cloud
 author: nwolverson
 layout: default_post
 summary: 'AWS recently announced a couple of new container services, EKS and Fargate, and I''ll give a brief overview, a "first experience" walkthrough of Fargate, and discuss when you might want to choose it.

   '
 image: ''
 ---